andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/01-marathon.md

 climb that would take you from the streets of Manhattan to the top floor of the Chrysler Building.

-But we're ready for this.
 Just one foot in front of the other.
 Follow the blue line.

-During my training in Durham, I just so happened to put many inclined miles beneath me.
+As luck would have it, I am prepared for this.
+And I say luck because hill training was no part of my regimen, Durham just happens to be moderately hilly.
 A typical training session would go like this, "hmmm ok I haven't been through that neighborhood, let's make a loop down through there and see where it takes me."

+While plodding through my 19 mile training run I managed to climb over 1,100 ft, which is no small feat.
+(I did stop halfway through for coffee & pastries with Shannon which surely ensmallens the feat).

-During my training, as my mileage increased, I made note of the public water fountains around the city, so that by the time I got into the upper teens and 20 mile distances I wouldn't have to carry water.
+During my training, as my mileage increased, I made note of the public water fountains around the city, so that I never had to carry water.

+So I am physically prepared for the hill, but am I mentally?

+I entered this race begrudgingly, trained reluctantly, and aspired moderately.
+I have no qualms about going slow.
+But I make myself a rule: no walking.
+I must take an uncompromising position because I know how easily I can convince myself to reduce my gait to a stroll.
+Why take this position?
+I'm not completely sure, perhaps it's to inflate my sense of accomplishment; perhaps it's to get this damn thing over with more quickly; most likely it's to hold moral superiority over the throngs of moseying competitors who have capitulated to their natural pain-aversion instincts.

+Thankfully, as the hill begins the density of the spectators increases.
+A road lined with joyous Greeks shouting *BRAVO!!
+BRAVO!!* provides an inexplicable jolt to my fortitude.

 Omonia Square
 Couldn't sleep